Αντικατάσταση πολλών δοντιών με εμφυτεύματα

 Questions

-Teeth and implants behave differently in the mouth.
+Natural teeth and implants behave differently in the mouth.
+Natural teeth have physiological mobility, while dental implants are completely rigid.

 3. How many implants do I need to replace the missing teeth?